Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 Conclusion:

 This trek is a visual treat, with clear skies, spectacular snow-capped mountain views, and amazing sunrises.
-So make sure you have enough storage on your phone or camera to take some of the best pictures.
+So make sure you have enough storage on your phone or camera to take some of the best pictures of the Annapurna massif and surrounding peaks.

-If you have any further questions or queries, please feel free to contact us.
+If you have any further questions or queries about the booking process for this trek in 2026 January and February, please feel free to contact us.
 It is our pleasure to guide and assist you to the best of our knowledge.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.